 Extreme weather conditions including heat waves, droughts, floods, and hurricanes, are partly driven by climate change.
-In 2022, ten climate-related disasters caused more than $3 billion in damage each and have affected millions across the world.
+In 2022, according to Christian Aid, ten climate-related disasters caused more than $3 billion in damage each and have affected millions across the world.
 These included Hurricane Ian in the United States, drought in Europe and Brazil, floods and drought in China, and floods in Australia and Pakistan.

 There were numerous other disasters that although were economically less costly, but still caused substantial challenges to people in the region.
 It is likely that this trend will continue in 2023.
 Crisis management plans that help address these hazards will no longer be confined to exercises and scenarios as it could be needed in real situations this year.